MajidMehrnia/EV-HeatPump-Simulink-GT/input_data/README.md

-The files are under licnece of MATLAB.
+The files are under license of MATLAB.